-The Global Market Index (GMI) also lost ground last month.
-This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, fell 1.8% in October.
-The setback marks the second straight monthly decline for GMI.
+The Global Market Index recovered in October, registering its first monthly gain since July.
+This unmanaged benchmark (maintained by CapitalSpectator.com), which holds all the major asset classes (except cash) in market-value weights, rose 5.3% in October.
+Year to date, however, GMI remains underwater by 20%.

 Learn To Use R For Portfolio Analysis